sharoncornelius/idpf-specification/idpf_specification.md

 </tbody>
 </table>

-#### 32B RX descriptors write format Base
+#### 32B RX Descriptors Write Format Base

-This is the write descriptor used when the queue operates in “In order, single queue model.”
+This is the write descriptor used when the queue operates in “In order single queue model.”
 Descriptor length is 32B.